Read

 Where is the holiday allowance paid?

 If you are a wage earner, your holiday allowance is paid to the same bank account as in the previous years, unless you have notified TAKS of a change.
-In April, every year, you will receive a letter stating how much pay you are due, who your employer is and to which account the payment is made.
-If this account has been deleted, you must notify TAKS of a new account number.
+You can always see how much holiday allowance you have earned, who your employer is and to which account the payment is made on Borgaragluggin.

 If you are a salary earner, you will receive your usual monthly payment during your holiday.